input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_runtime_engine/hre_structure.md

 });
 ```

-Under the hood it generates a set of different traits, structs, functions etc.
+Internally, it generates a diverse set of traits, structs, functions, and more derived from the WIT files.
-which are based on the [WIT] files and provides a type safe interface for interaction
+This process results in a type-safe interface for interacting with WASM modules and implementing host functionalities.

-with WASM modules and for implementation host functionality.
+All host implementations specific to a particular [*HRE*] are defined within the corresponding

-All host implementations for a specific [*HRE*]
+`host.rs` files.

-are defined inside corresponded `../hermes/cron/host.rs` and looks like this:
+For example, here is an example for `../hermes/cron/host.rs `:

 ```Rust
 use crate::{